MechanicalRock/mechanicalrock.github.io/_posts/2021-12-25-03-serverless-monolambda.md

 Of course, there are situations where a mono-lambda approach can work.
 However it is important to remember that none of these scenarios preclude one from learning the best-practice serverless approach - they are almost always situational trade-offs that are using to optimize on a specific axis, and this means they require discipline to realise when your team is starting to harm itself.

 The most productive software teams are those that can leverage their hard-won experience, whilst also recognising that same experience can be a tomb.
 Likewise, sometimes what is suggested as best-practice, may not be best-right-now.
+The following list of circumstances is going to seem overly negative - but that is going to be the case whenever you want to go against the grain.

 # When you want to trade on framework familiarity